-Bulgaria: There have been decisions suspending transfers in 2018, taking into account allegations of police violence against asylum seekers in Bulgaria among other factors.357 In one case in July 2018, after the European Court of Human Rights granted interim measures to prevent a transfer to Bulgaria, the Administrative Court of Paris ruled against the transfer,358 but the Council of State found on appeal that the conditions in Bulgaria did not warrant a suspension of the transfer.359 The Administrative Court of Appeal of Marseille has taken a similar line, arguing that there are no indications that Bulgaria would not offer treatment in compliance with asylum standards.360 In one case in December 2021, the Administrative Court of Rouen annulled a transfer in light of the systemic deficiencies in the country, especially for Afghans who face a recognition rate as low as 1%.361 A similar ruling was made in 2022 by the Administrative Court of Melun.362
+Bulgaria: There have been decisions suspending transfers in 2018, taking into account allegations of police violence against asylum seekers in Bulgaria among other factors.
+In one case in July 2018, after the European Court of Human Rights granted interim measures to prevent a transfer to Bulgaria, the Administrative Court of Paris ruled against the transfer, but the Council of State found on appeal that the conditions in Bulgaria did not warrant a suspension of the transfer.
+The Administrative Court of Appeal of Marseille has taken a similar line, arguing that there are no indications that Bulgaria would not offer treatment in compliance with asylum standards.
+In one case in December 2021, the Administrative Court of Rouen annulled a transfer in light of the systemic deficiencies in the country, especially for Afghans who face a recognition rate as low as 1%.
+A similar ruling was made in 2022 by the Administrative Court of Melun.
+In 2025, the situation of asylum seekers in Bulgaria still justified cancellation of transfers to this country.

-Croatia: In January 2024, the Administrative Court of Strasbourg has suspended a transfer to Croatia on account of systemic deficiencies.363
+Croatia: In January 2024, the Administrative Court of Strasbourg has suspended a transfer to Croatia on account of systemic deficiencies and other subsequent decisions have overturned transfer decisions in view of the situation of asylum seekers in Croatia.

 In some individual cases, Administrative Courts have prevented transfers on the basis of risks of chain refoulement upon returning asylum seekers to another Dublin State.
-This has notably been the case for Afghan nationals in particular, where courts have suspended Dublin transfers to different countries (Austria, Belgium, Germany, Norway, Sweden and Finland) on the ground that asylum seekers would face a risk of indirect refoulement given these countries' tendency to return such persons to their country of origin.364 However, the Council of State put an end to this type of case law in a decision of 28 May 2021
+This has notably been the case for Afghan nationals in particular, where courts have suspended Dublin transfers to different countries (Austria, Belgium, Germany, Norway, Sweden and Finland) on the ground that asylum seekers would face a risk of indirect refoulement given these countries' tendency to return such persons to their country of origin.
+However, the Council of State put an end to this type of case law in a decision of 28 May 2021 where it ruled that protection is presumed in other EU countries and that it is up to the applicant to prove a possible violation of fundamental rights.